tmshv/waterfront/pages/2020/waterfront-open-call/en.md

 **Implementation:** August 2020 — July 2021 (depends on the epidemiological situation).

 **Who can apply:** individual authors and / or creative groups working with different forms of artistic practices*.

-Geography of participants: North-Western region of the Russian Federation (Saint Petersburg, Leningrad, Arkhangelsk, Murmansk regions, Republic of Karelia).
+**Participants'geography:** North-Western region of the Russian Federation (Saint Petersburg, Leningrad, Arkhangelsk, Murmansk regions, Republic of Karelia).
 We also welcome representatives of the Nordic countries (Denmark, Iceland, Norway, Finland and Sweden).